Hindustani grammar: Word order

-Hindustani is a word order free language, in the sense that word order does not usually signal grammatical functions in the language.
-However, the unmarked word order in Hindustani is SOV.
+Hindustani generally has free word order, in the sense that word order does not usually signal grammatical functions in the language.
+However, the default unmarked word order in Hindustani is SOV.
 It is neither purely left- nor right-branching, and phenomena of both types can be found.
 The order of constituents in sentences as a whole lacks governing "hard and fast rules", and frequent deviations can be found from normative word position, describable in terms of a small number of rules, accounting for facts beyond the pale of the label of "SOV".